 Read full review of Aquasana AQ-4100 Deluxe Shower Water Filter

-If you feel that a simple KDF 55 filter offers enough filtration for your needs, then this is the shower filter for you.
+If you feel that a simple KDF 55 shower head filter offers enough filtration for your needs, then this is the shower filter for you.
 This reduces chlorine levels by 95%, but that’s not its only target.
-It also reduces hydrogen sulfide, heavy metals like iron, mercury, and lead, lime scale, mold, fungi, algae, and bacteria.
+It also reduces hydrogen sulfide, iron, mercury, and lead, lime scale, mold, fungi, algae, and bacteria.

 This works for both hot and cold showers.
 Its design includes a back-flush attachment that’s meant to prevent premature clogging.
 In fact, its overall design focuses on longevity, because it’s rated for 20,000g gallons of water.
 In other words, you can expect to use this for an entire year before you may need to replace it.

 Just remember that this particular item is the shower filter without the shower head.
-In other words, you already have the Berkey shower head with the filter and you’re buying this as your filter replacement.
+In other words, you already have the Berkey shower head with the filter and you’re buying these as replacement filters.

 The filtration starts with sediment removal.
 There’s the sand filter washer for sand and lime scale.
 Next comes the ultra-fine stainless-steel mesh to keep out the medium-sized sediment.
 Then there’s the microporous PP cotton to take out dust and other small sediment.

 The next main filtration level deals with 3 layers of impurity removal.
-You have the calcium sulfite to remove chlorine in hot and cold water.
+You have the calcium sulfite which removes chlorine in hot and cold water.
 Then you have the redox media to further reduce chlorine and control scale.
 After that, there’s the activated carbon for chlorine, THMs (trihalomethanes), and other impurities.

 The 3rd main layer deals with revitalizing minerals added to the shower water to help with the health of your skin, hair, and even nails.
 These levels include far infrared to boost oxygen and negative ions, zeolite to release revitalizing minerals, vitamin C, tourmaline for hair care, and magnetic energy to add more oxygen to the water.